taichoup/flandiulf-react/README.md

 ## Roadmap

 - finish porting the front-end from flandiulf
-- rewrite the scaping code using Puppeteer + Netlify functions?
+- rewrite the scaping code using Puppeteer? and maybe a service worker
+- host this on a GH Page

 ## Available Scripts